How to Open a Bank Account in Japan as a Foreigner (2026 Guide)

 If you plan to live in Japan, opening a bank account is one of the first tasks you’ll face.
 It may sound simple, but the process can surprise many foreigners.
-Banks often ask for documents and procedures that don’t exist in other countries—for example, a hanko (personal seal) instead of a handwritten signature.
+Banks often ask for documents and procedures that don’t exist in other countries—the famous hanko (personal seal), proof you’ve registered your address, a local phone number—though, as you’ll see, a signature now works in place of a seal at most banks.

 I’ve seen these challenges up close.
 As a Japanese, I recently helped my foreign spouse open a bank account, and the process gave me a clear picture of where people often get stuck.